HarrisonHouck/The_Night_Never_Sleeps/README.md

 # The_Night_Never_Sleeps
 Neo-noir top down game.
-You hide evidence from a murder so you and your crime family don't get caught.
+You hide evidence of a murder from the authorities so you and your crime family don't get caught.

 TITLE: